Understanding Bayesian Thinking for Industrial Applications

 Probability of Hitting a Target Rate

 This calculates the chance that the true conversion rate of the new feature is 10% or higher.
 This is useful if 10% is a specific, ambitious KPI (Key Performance Indicator) or goal set by the marketing or product team.
-It tells them how likely they are to meet their goal.
+It tells how likely the team is to meet its goal.

 Show the code